Please note that Tapas no longer supports Internet Explorer.

 From all reports, on the surface, he doted on the girl.
 However, if one looked deeper, beyond the gold spent on fancy dresses, etiquette tutors, and social connections, it told a slightly different tale.
 She was being raised like any other young lady, with expectations to be presented to noble society and secure a good marriage for her family.
 Not as a successor to her house.
 As the last blood Thorne, if she were sold off in marriage, who would inherit the South?

-The old coots on the council had been eager to secure what they saw as a lifeline for the North and felt that he should immediately hold the wedding, skipping even a betrothal.
+The old coots on the Council had been eager to secure what they saw as a lifeline for the North.
 Edmund had fought viciously against the idea, claiming that he would find another solution, but they had been adamant, demanding that he at least travel to the South to discuss it.
-He had been livid at first, but Edmund had eventually agreed to the trip to shut the old fools up and to see what the Marquess was planning.
+He had been livid at first, but eventually agreed to the trip to shut the old fools up and to see what the Marquis was planning.
 And who knew if maybe he could find something there to help his people.
-The South had produced Spirit Masters for generations.
-There had to at least be information there.

 And a pair of sharp green eyes that glowed in the darkness.

 "Arthur?"
 He called out.
-His friend and personal guard should have been in the small adjoining room, hopefully with some magic remedy to this hangover.
+His friend and personal guard should have been in the small adjoining room, hopefully with some magic remedy for this hangover.
 There was no response.

 He groaned and swung his legs over the side of the bed, eyeing his clothes scattered across the floor.
 With a sigh, he stood and dressed quickly, ignoring the continued pounding of his head.
 Tucking his shirt in, he strode towards the door, ready to find Arthur and figure out just how much trouble they were going to find themselves in from last night's escapades.